Master of Social Work (MSW) β University of Windsor

 -

-Overall assessment: Strong fit β The Working Professionals Regular Track is particularly well-suited β online weekend delivery, holistic admissions review, strong valuation of work experience, and no CASPer/interview.
-The main concerns are (1) confirming the 73% GPA floor is met, (2) confirming the BA is a 4-year honours degree, and (3) planning for the 13-week practicum leave from employment.
+Overall assessment: Moderate fit β Working Professionals track: online weekend delivery, holistic review, strong experience valuation, no CASPer/interview.
+Main concerns: (1) 73% GPA floor and GPA is locked to qualifying degree (post-degree upgrading likely doesn’t count), (2) confirming 4-year honours degree, (3) 13-week practicum leave.

 Quick Facts